Table of Contents

 And there are all kinds of areas of your life in which you can impose tough love.

-From families parenting teens to a romantic relationship that's existed for 20+ years, there is no ONE place or time that is the only place or time for tough love.
+From families using tough love parenting with teens, to tough love in a relationship that's existed for 20+ years, there is no ONE place or time that is the only place or time for tough love.

 - The Definition from the Google Machine: Noun - Promotion of a person's welfare, especially that of an addict, child, or criminal, by enforcing certain constraints on them, or requiring them to take responsibility for their actions.